 Nothing in this Agreement or Article 11 shall prohibit Management's ability to schedule or reschedule an employee's work in order to operate within the confines of budgetary constraints.
-To the extent possible, however, Management will reschedule additional time off to extend the employee's normal weekend.
-Except in cases of emergency, Management will also give at least twenty-four (24) hours advance notice of the schedule change for purposes of this paragraph.
+To the extent possible, however, the Department will reschedule additional time off to extend the employee's normal weekend.
+Management will also give at least twenty-four (24) hours' notice of the schedule change to the employee for purposes of this paragraph.